RoryHemmings/cyber-rootkit-s23/blog_post.md

 Hiding from `ls` is rather simple.
 For LS to function, it uses the `readdir` syscall to iterate through a directory.
 Given a pointer to a directory stream, the `readdir` syscall is meant to return the next directory entry in the directory.
 Calling it in a loop allows `ls` to iterate through a directory and list information about each file.

-However, our goal is to hide a file from ls.
-To do so, we can hook the `readdir` syscall, and then instruct it to skip over any file that we want.
-This way, as `ls` iterates through a directory, it will fail to see our malicious library.
+However, our goal was to hide a file from ls.
+To do so, we can hook the `readdir` syscall, and then instruct it to skip over the rootkit directory entry.
+This way, as `ls` iterates through a directory, it fails to detect our malicious library.

 ```c
 /* Hide from ls */